volatiletech/sqlboiler/README.md

 ### Insert

 The main thing to be aware of with `Insert` is how the `columns` argument operates.
-You can supply one of the following column lists: `boil.Infer`, `boil.Whitelist`, `boil.Blacklist`, or `boil.Greylist`.
+You can supply one of the following column lists:
+`boil.Infer`, `boil.Whitelist`, `boil.Blacklist`, or `boil.Greylist`.

+These lists control what fields are inserted into the database, and what values are returned to your struct from the database (default, auto incrementing, trigger-based columns are candidates for this).
+Your struct will have those values after the insert is complete.

+When you use inference `sqlboiler` looks at your Go struct field values and if the field value is the zero value it will not insert that field, instead it will get the value from the database.
+Keep in mind `sqlboiler` cannot read or understand your default values set in the database, so the Go zero value is what's important here (this can be especially troubling for default true bool fields).
+Use a whitelist or greylist in cases where you want to insert a Go zero value.

 | Column List | Behavior |
 | ----------- | -------- |